cjradomski/Final-Project/README.md

 * Datasets for CA Annual Financial Data https://www.cde.ca.gov/ds/fd/fd/

 ### Technologies Used
-We have used quite a few technologies.
+We have used quite a few technologies in this project so far.
 Below is a list of the same:
 * Slack and Zoom for Communication within the team
 * Google Search Engine was used to explore data options
 * Github to consolidate each member's work and merge to the master repository.